 kr667,40 kr551,57 ekskl. mva

-Robinow-like syndrome, also known as screw tail, is an inherited disorder that affects skeletal development.
+Robinow-like Syndrome (DLV2), also known as screw tail, is a hereditary trait that affects skeletal development.

 15 Arbeidsdager